This page has been updated and replaced as part of the DNREC Web Reboot Project.

 DNREC’s Division of Watershed Stewardship performed a floodplain study and submitted a Letter of Map Revision (LOMR) to FEMA to revise the floodplain for the Tributary of South Branch Naaman Creek, generally located in the Brandywood and adjacent communities.
 The revision to the floodplain will be effective May 11, 2016.

-To view the Revised FEMA Flood Insurance Rate Maps use links below:
+The Revised FEMA Flood Insurance Rate Maps can be accessed at the links below:

 • Panel 10003C0059J

 • Panel 10003C0078J

-To view a Work Map with the existing and proposed 1 percent annual chance flood hazard which also includes aerial photography and property lines use the following link:
+To view a Work Map with the existing and proposed 1 percent annual chance flood hazard, which also includes aerial photography and property lines, please use the following link:

 • Work Map